 The benefits of getting away as a couple are clear: studies show even just planning and thinking about a trip increases one’s mood and a positive bond in marriage.
 Experiences like trying new foods or activities increases the fun, friendship, and connection in your marriage.
 Then after a trip, you have pictures and positive memories that will last for years.
 The benefits of time away are exponential to your marriage and your family.
 Research even suggests you’re more productive at work after a good vacation.
 When you return rested and refreshed, you’re able to be more present and focused at work and at home.

-Here are some ideas to make travel a realistic part of your marriage:
+Here are some ideas to get away as a couple:

 - Choose to give experiences rather than “things” as gifts.
 Some couples regularly spend hundreds of dollars on Christmas, birthday, anniversary, and Valentines gifts for each other…and never travel together alone.
 Instead, you might forgo giving expensive “stuff” that would be forgotten or replaced, and reserve that money for get-aways with your spouse.